aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 ### Upload COCO 2017 dataset to Amazon S3 bucket

-To download COCO 2017 dataset to your build environment instance, and upload it to your Amazon S3 bucket, customize [prepare-s3-bucket.sh](eks-cluster/utils/prepare-s3-bucket.sh) script to specify your S3 bucket in ```S3_BUCKET``` variable, and run following command:
+To download COCO 2017 dataset to your build environment instance, and upload it to your Amazon S3 bucket, replace S3_BUCKET with your bucket name and run following command:

-    ./eks-cluster/utils/prepare-s3-bucket.sh
+    ./eks-cluster/utils/prepare-s3-bucket.sh S3_BUCKET

 **Note:**
 In the script above, by default, data is uploaded under a top-level S3 folder named `ml-platform`.
 This folder is used in the `import_path` terraform variable in the section [Use Terraform to create infrastructure](#use-terraform-to-create-infrastructure).
 If you change this folder name, make sure to change it in both places.